Eihausen for Education

 Do you believe in adhering to the PCSD goal of a 23:1 student to teacher ratio?
 Julie does.
 She is passionate about fighting for every student to receive the quality education that her own children were fortunate to benefit from.
-She feels that the individualized, quality instruction that Park City teachers can provide with smaller class sizes are worth every penny.

 Do you ever ask about the history behind an issue?
 Julie currently has a sophomore at PCHS and another PCHS alumnus at Westminster College.
 She has been attending monthly PCSD school board meetings for eight years.
 She is not only well-informed but has a vast depth of experience about how decisions evolved.
 Julie is always the voice of wisdom that I can ask for the background information on a topic.